 - professional activities, e.g. being involved in a professional body

 - self-directed learning, such as reading articles and published papers

 - undertaking research at PhD level

 - applying for research grants.

-Once you've got experience, you can train to become a consultant clinical scientist via the NHS Higher Specialist Scientific Training (HSST) programme.
-This five-year, workplace-based training programme includes study at Doctorate level.
-As part of the training you must pass The Royal College of Pathologists Fellowship examination to obtain FRCPath.
+Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
+This bespoke five-year workplace-based training programme includes study at doctoral level at a standard similar to medical speciality training.
+You'll also need to obtain Fellowship of the Royal College of Pathologists (FRCPath) to successfully complete the HSST programme.

 Membership of The Association for Clinical Biochemistry and Laboratory Medicine (ACB) is useful for networking opportunities and access to expert advice and training for those studying for FRCPath.

 There is a structured career path within the NHS.
 Once qualified, you can progress through the grades by gaining experience and completing further training, study and research.
 Promotion is based on merit and you may need to move to other hospitals to make the most of available opportunities.